mouseless/mouseless.org/contents/our-collective.md

 ::banner

-### A software development collective,
-### connected through the craft
+### Connected through the craft

-We are a team of software engineers guided by our people-centric philosophy.
+We are a team of software developers guided by our people-centric philosophy.

 :::bullet-list